qasimwarraich/cli-tutor/src/lesson/lessons/lesson3.md

 What the `pwd` command actually outputted to you is known as the `path` to your current working directory.
-The `path` in this case describes the location of the file on the file system or in other words the path one must take from the `root` (beginning of the file system) to the location in question (in this case our current working directory).
+The `path` in this case describes the location of something on the file system or in other words the path one must take from the `root` (beginning of the file system) to the location in question (in this case our current working directory).